Powerlearnproject/se-day1-assignment-ayomideadeniran/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

-Planning: Define project scope, goals, and deliverables.
+1.Planning: Define project scope, goals, and deliverables.
-Analysis: Gather and document software requirements.
+2.Analysis: Gather and document software requirements.
-Design: Create architectural and detailed designs.
+3.Design: Create architectural and detailed designs.
-Implementation: Write and test code.
+4.Implementation: Write and test code.
-Testing: Verify software meets requirements.
+5.Testing: Verify software meets requirements.
-Deployment: Release software to production.
+6.Deployment: Release software to production.
-Maintenance: Update, fix, and refine software.
+7.Maintenance: Update, fix, and refine software.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.